markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

 Add DocX Templater
   -add to student display on Dashboard
   -clicking creates the file and sends it to the browser print page

+Login features
+  -not a user? send email to admin to notify